jsdir/datastored/docs/attributes.md

 #### `defaultValue`

 The default value to set when the instance is created.
+This can be the value or a function that returns the value.

 #### `virtual`